Top Fragrant Houseplants

 What it needs: Grow orange jessamine in a medium to bright area that has high humidity and is protected from drafts.
 Water and fertilize the plant regularly in spring and summer; stop feeding it and reduce watering in autumn and winter.

 Begonias are old-fashioned favorites.
-While most aren't scented, use your nose while shopping to discover varieties such as 'Tea Rose' that are.
-This beauty offers clusters of fragrant pink flowers over lustrous green leaves.
+While most aren't scented, use your nose while shopping to discover varieties such as 'Tea Rose' that are scented.
+This beauty offers clusters of pink fragrant flowers over lustrous green leaves.

 Test Garden Tip: High humidity and warm, sunny conditions enhance the flowers' fragrance.

 Showy corsage orchids are so lovely to look at that it may not occur to give them a sniff.
-But like begonias, there are some selections that are wonderfully scented.
+But like begonias, there are some selections that are wonderfully fragrant plants.

 Name: Brassolaeliocattleya selections